influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

 1. **Generate a self-signed certificate** (optional)

+    If using a self-signed certificate, use the `openssl` utility (preinstalled on many OSes) to create a certificate.
     The following command generates a private key file (`.key`) and a self-signed certificate file (`.crt`) which remain valid for the specified `NUMBER_OF_DAYS`.
-    It outputs those files to InfluxDB Enterprise's default certificate file paths and gives them the required permissions.
+    It outputs those files to `/etc/ssl/` and gives them the required permissions.

-    ```sh
-    sudo openssl req -x509 -nodes -newkey rsa:2048 -keyout /etc/ssl/influxdb-selfsigned.key -out /etc/ssl/influxdb-selfsigned.crt -days <NUMBER_OF_DAYS>
+    (Other paths will also work.)

     ```
+    sudo openssl req -x509 -nodes -newkey rsa:2048 \
+      -keyout /etc/ssl/influxdb-selfsigned.key \
+      -out /etc/ssl/influxdb-selfsigned.crt \
+      -days <NUMBER_OF_DAYS>
+    ```

     When you execute the command, it will prompt you for more information.
-    You can choose to fill out that information or leave it blank;
-    both actions generate valid certificate files.
+    You can choose to fill out that information or leave it blank; both actions generate valid certificate files.

+    In subsequent steps, you will need to copy the certificate to each node in the cluster.

-2. **Install the SSL/TLS certificate in each Data Node**
+2. **Install the SSL/TLS certificate in each Meta Node**

-    Place the private key file (`.key`) and the signed certificate file (`.crt`) or the single bundled file (`.pem`) in the `/etc/ssl` directory of each Data Node.
+    Place the private key file (`.key`) and the signed certificate file (`.crt`) or the single bundled file (`.pem`) in the `/etc/ssl` directory of each Meta Node and Data Node.

-3. **Ensure file permissions for each Data Node**
+3. **Ensure file permissions for each Node**

     Certificate files require read and write access by the `root` user.
-    Ensure that you have the correct file permissions in each Data Node by running the following
+    Ensure that you have the correct file permissions in each Meta Node and Data Node by running the following commands:
-    commands:

     ```
     sudo chown root:root /etc/ssl/<CA-certificate-file>